cloud-gov/federalist.18f.gov/pages/using-federalist/instructional-demos.md

 parent: Using Federalist
 ---

-We've created some video tutorials on using Fedearlist.
+We've created some video tutorials on using Federalist.

 ####Introduction to Federalist
 <iframe width="560" height="315" src="https://www.youtube.com/embed/835a8UWlL9c" frameborder="0" allowfullscreen></iframe>